Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 15 squares, carrying its grabbed victim with it if it has one.
 It makes Close Burst 2 attack vs. Fortitude on arrival, dazing an slowing those it hits.

-A grabbed victim can be attacked with further bite attacks or with **Crush**, a minor action attack vs. Fortitude that deals as much damage as the bite.
+A grabbed victim can be attacked with further bite attacks and with **Crush**, a minor action attack vs. Fortitude that deals as much damage as the bite.

 An adult on the hunt will try to grab its chosen prey and fly away, biting and